 Rath Yatra is a significant festival in India, celebrated in Orissa at the Shri Kshetra Puri Dham.
 It is one of the country’s oldest and largest festivals, featuring a grand procession of chariots.
 The festival is associated with the God Jagannath, also known as “lord of the world,” and is celebrated at the Jagannath temple.

-This year, the festival will begin on Tuesday, 20 June 2023.
+Rath Yatra in the year 2024 will be celebrated on July 7.
 The Jagannath Rath Yatra is a nine-day festival celebrated in Odisha, Jharkhand, and other parts of Eastern India.
 The main procession occurs in Puri, Odisha, where Lord Jagannath and two other deities travel to the Gundicha Temple and Mausi Maa Temple on grand chariots.

 How is Rath Yatra celebrated?